 To effectively convey your brand to the graduate, it is first important that you understand it yourself.
 Think about the core elements of your brand that could impact on your new hire and present this clearly and confidently.

-Consider how your brand values its employees, your organisation’s approach to personal development, and allow your candidate to understand your organisation a little more by ensuring the interview is as insightful and engaging as possible.
+Consider how your brand values its employees, your organisation’s approach to personal development, and make the interview as engaging and insightful as possible.

 Be flexible in your interview approach

 Step away from your regimented interview plan and, instead, have a two-way conversation with your candidate.